Skip to main content

 Setting Up A Directory Structure for Projects #

-To keep your projects tidy, I would recommend following the Go developer conventions.
-These guidelines may seem slightly fussy, but they pay off when you have many projects, some of which are on different version control hosts.
+To keep your projects tidy, I would recommend following these guidelines.
+They may seem slightly fussy, but they pay off when you have many projects, some of which are on different version control hosts.

 a-project/